-In 2017, one Southern giant petrel (Macronectes giganteus) was killed in the fishery in Subarea 48.4.
+In 2017 one Southern giant petrel (Macronectes giganteus), and in 2022 one grey-headed albatross (Thalas-sarche chrysostoma) were killed in this fishery.
 There have been no reported mammal mortalities reported by vessels in this fishery.

 The level of risk of incidental mortality of birds in Subarea 48.4 is category 3 (medium) (SC-CAMLR-XXX, Annex 8, paragraph 8.1).